cyber-dojo/differ/docs/api.md

     ...
   ]
   ```
-  * eg a 100% identical renamed file
+  * eg a renamed file with identical content.
   ```json
   [
     {